National Reentry Resource Center

 Each year, more than 650,000 persons leave prisons and juvenile residential facilities and return to their communities.
 In addition, millions of adults are cycling in and out local jails.
 Their success in returning to their communities and not reentering the justice system is contingent on a strong network of support.

-The National Reentry Resource Center (NRRC) at AIR supports the provision of a comprehensive response to the adults and juveniles who leave prisons, jails and juvenile residential facilities and return to their communities with support from the Second Chance Act (SCA).
-Funded by the Bureau of Justice Assistance (BJA), the purpose of the NRRC is to advance the reentry field by identifying and promoting evidence-based and innovative practices.
+The National Reentry Resource Center (NRRC) at AIR supports the provision of a comprehensive response to the adults and juveniles who leave prisons, jails and juvenile residential facilities and return to their communities with support from the SCA.
+Funded by the U.S. Department of Justice’s Bureau of Justice Assistance (BJA), and in partnership with the Office of Juvenile Justice and Delinquency Prevention (OJJDP), the purpose of the NRRC is to advance the reentry field by identifying and promoting evidence-based and innovative practices.

 What We Do

-Through NRRC, AIR’s team of experts—including criminologists, evidence-based practice experts, probation officers, educators, reentry leaders, and social workers—and formerly incarcerated individuals will provide training and technical assistance to SCA grantees and other justice practitioners.
-AIR’s approach with NRRC aims to go beyond simply fulfilling the technical requirement of maintaining a website and providing links to grantees.
-We incorporate a personal element—through an online experience that caters to grantees’ needs, our varied delivery of tools and resources, and our partners and coaches.
+AIR’s approach with NRRC aims to go beyond simply fulfilling the technical requirement of maintaining a website and providing links to SCA grantees.
+We incorporate a personal element—through an online experience that caters to the needs of SCA grantees, organizations and individuals working to support reentry, and individuals in direct need of reentry support—into our varied delivery of tools and resources.

 NRRC’s work focuses on: